anemily-machina/isotropy_transformers/README.md

 # Anisotropy is Not Inherent to Transformers

-A repository to go along with the NA ACL 2024 paper (https://openreview.net/forum?id=xulEgHJiLs&noteId=xulEgHJiLs)
+A repository to go along with the NA ACL 2024 paper ([Link to paper](https://aclanthology.org/2024.naacl-long.274/))

 ## graphs/svd reducation